-Economic monitor: ASEAN’s mid-year lateral lure
+Economic monitor: Asean’s mid-year lateral lure

-ASEAN stock markets led by Indonesia, the Philippines, and Thailand with double-digit gains were relative first-half shelters from China and India, where MSCI index losses reflected internal financial system woes, as the region absorbed more end-June safe haven inflows from Europe’s Brexit crisis.
+Asean stock markets led by Indonesia, the Philippines and Thailand with double-digit gains were relative first-half shelters from China and India, where MSCI index losses reflected internal financial system woes, as the region absorbed more end-June safe haven inflows from Europe’s Brexit crisis.

 Malaysia, Korea and Taiwan also slightly increased despite political and geopolitical roadblocks, as stimulus packages and official rhetoric underscored the economic model shift from export to domestic demand reliance.
 In the frontier list, Pakistan was the big winner after MSCI returned it to the core universe, while Vietnam eked out a positive return amid growing doubts over US ratification of the TPP free trade pact it will benefit most from as a signatory according to recent studies.
 East Asian shares head into the second half of the year with Chinese commercial spillovers still a major risk and leadership vision and transition open questions.
 They must also build on a regional rotation rationale with convincing institutional reforms and stabilization to preserve investor momentum.

 Indonesia was up almost 15% on a central bank interest rate cut to help preserve 5% growth, after Q1’s disappointing fixed investment and vehicle sales figures.
-The fiscal deficit worsened from the original target to 2.5% of GDP with lower tax collection the government plans to offset with an amnesty estimated to bring in as much as $5 billion.
-The proceeds could combine with an estimated $20 billion in foreign direct and portfolio investment this year for an overall balance of payments surplus covering the 2% of GDP current account gap.
+The fiscal deficit worsened from the original target to 2.5% of GDP with lower tax collection the government plans to offset with an amnesty estimated to bring in as much as US$5 billion.
+The proceeds could combine with an estimated US$20 billion in foreign direct and portfolio investment this year for an overall balance of payments surplus covering the 2% of GDP current account gap.
 The benchmark rate reduction may also boost credit growth, which slipped to single digits with higher reported bad loans at the main state banks.